gaia-platform/GaiaPlatform/production/sdk/README.md

 ### Starting the Gaia Database Server on Windows Subsystem for Linux (WSL)

-When starting the Database Server on WSL, use the --data-dir argument to specify the location in which to store the database.
+When starting the Database Server on WSL, use the --data-dir argument to specify the location to store the database.
 We recommend that you store it locally in ~/.local/gaia/db.

 To start the server on Ubuntu and run it in the background on WSL2 (Gaia has not been tested on WSL1):